hodgestar/qutip-asqsqis-2022/README.md

 ## Running remotely with Binder

-I'd highly recommend installing and running Python locally for the summer school, but if that really isn't possible, you are welcome to try running Jupyter and the necessary dependencies online using either Binder, by clicking the button below:
+We'd highly recommend installing and running Python locally for the summer school, but if that really isn't possible, you are welcome to try running Jupyter and the necessary dependencies online using either Binder, by clicking the button below: